piou13/logicapps-sharepoint-batch/README.md

 I like to use scopes to organize the process sequences because everything is explained here ;) : [https://docs.microsoft.com/en-us/azure/logic-apps/logic-apps-control-flow-run-steps-group-scopes](https://docs.microsoft.com/en-us/azure/logic-apps/logic-apps-control-flow-run-steps-group-scopes)

-My Logic App overall structure with error handling looks like this:
+My Logic Apps overall structure with error handling looks like this:

 ![https://github.com/piou13/logicapp-sharepoint-batch/blob/master/docs/list4.PNG](https://github.com/piou13/logicapp-sharepoint-batch/blob/master/docs/list4.PNG)

 As you can see, each logical decomposition represented by a scope has a parallel branch to manage error that occurred somewhere in the scope.
 Up to you to plug any custom logic to manage your errors.

-**Logic App Variables**
+**Logic Apps Variables**

-To help you to understand the data manipulation inside the flow, here is the explanation for every variable we use in the Logic App:
+To help you to understand the data manipulation inside the flow, here is the explanation for every variable we use in the Logic Apps:

 -  *SiteAbsoluteUrl*:
 Stores the site collection absolution URL.
 You don't really need this one because you can pass this information using a better way, but once again, it's for demo purpose.